ttbrunner/alphasheep/experiment_log.md

-Writing down random ideas and observations.
+## Random ideas and observations.
+**Note**: The commit hashes mentioned here are from a private repo and are not available in the public GitHub repo.

 ---
 Commit #2feb8a6097b474796c8241a6fc535b07badba728